Hishiro64/auto-mpv/README.md

 # ⚙ Auto MPV

-Auto MPV is a script that simplifies the setup\update process for MPV Player.
-Fetching scripts, configs, and model files from external repositories to be used with the player.
-It installs VapourSynth for RIFE frame interpolation and basic shaders and scripts for a better Out-of-box experience.
+Auto MPV simplifies the setup\update process for MPV Player.
+Fetching from external repositories, it installs VapourSynth for RIFE frame interpolation, basic shaders, scripts, and configs for a better Out-of-box experience.
 It's a fully customizable one batch script.
 Simply fork/clone it and make your changes.

 ![image](./preview.png)